oracle/weblogic-kubernetes-operator/site/weblogic-docker-images.md

 ## Obtaining standard images from the Docker store

-Oracle provides a [WebLogic Server 12.2.1.3.0 Docker image](https://store.docker.com/_/oracle-weblogic-server-12c) in the [Docker Store](https://store.docker.com).
+Oracle provides a [WebLogic Server 12.2.1.3.0 Docker image](https://store.docker.com/_/oracle-weblogic-server-12c) in the [Docker Store](https://store.docker.com) which already has the necessary patches applied.
 To obtain that image, you must have a Docker Store account, log on to the Docker Store, navigate to that image and click on the "Proceed to Checkout" button which will prompt you to read and accept the license agreement for the image.